Monnoroch/blerpc-android/README.md

 let bleWorker: BleWorker = BleWorker.init(peripheral: peripheral)

 let testService: TestService = TestService.init(bleWorker)

-let testService2: TestService = TestService.init(bleWorker)
+// You can use as many services as you want.
+You can even use the same services multiple times let testService2: TestService = TestService.init(bleWorker)

 // Read method example